lizferguson5/interacting_w_preload/README.md

-Purpose:
-  To commit changes to preload-database repository from within Github.
+Some scripts and tools to work with preload.

 Notes:

-1-	The .csv files in the preload-database repository are written in UTF-8 encoding which is the preferred format in use.
+* The .csv files in the preload-database repository are written in UTF-8 encoding which is the preferred format in use.
-2-	When preload .csv files are opened in different type of file formats the characters are transcribed into non-traditional formatting, which is not acceptable.
+* When preload .csv files are opened in different type of file formats the characters are transcribed into non-traditional formatting, which is not acceptable.
-3-	The present code is written to avoid any formatting changes when committing pull requests.
+* The present code is written to avoid any formatting changes when committing pull requests.